 I’m going to Hong Kong tonight.
 I last visited there six years ago.
-I’ll be back to Japan on Sunday 6th.
+I’ll be back in Japan on Sunday 6th.

-I arrived at Hong Kong at midnight.
-Thanks god Airport Express was still in operation.
+I arrived in Hong Kong at midnight.
+Thank god Airport Express was still in operation.

 The advertisement by NTT Communications, where I worked, was over the platform of Airport Station of Airport Express.
 It seemed to make the best efforts to try to show off for global presence.